For Residents

 The Village contracts with Republic Services to collect residential trash.
 Trash is collected on Mondays of each week, unless that day is a holiday and then it will be collected on Tuesday.
 Residents are asked to have their trash at the curb by 5:00 pm on the day before pickup.
 Please remove empty containers from the street as soon as possible.
 For larger items, such as sofas and recliners, call Republic Services in advance so they will be prepared to pick up these items at 216-441-6300.
 Air conditioners, refrigerators and other appliances containing Freon should be removed by a certified technician.
 The technician attaches a sticker to the appliance acknowledging removal of the Freon.
 The appliance can then be placed at the curb for pickup.
 For more information, please call 440-232-8788.

-During the winter months, when the snow exceeds 2" within a 24 hour period, the Village provides free snowplowing service for senior citizens and disabled residents.
-To apply for this program, please click here for the application.
+During the winter months, when the snow exceeds 2″ within a 24 hour period, the Village provides free snowplowing service for senior citizens and disabled residents.
+To apply for this program, please complete Senior Snow Plowing Application-1.
 Complete the application and mail or drop it off to Village Hall.

 If you need help completing the application or need one to be mailed to you, please call 440-232-8788.